 Socially Assistive Robotics

-The research is being applied to support children with autism in Sheffield in collaboration with the Sheffield Children's Hospital.
-A prototype of a robot-led psychometric Cognitive Assessment Through Human-robot Interaction (CATHI) system that has won the IBM SUR Award and a best application paper award.
+We created a prototype of a robot-led psychometric Cognitive Assessment Through Human-robot Interaction (CATHI) system that has won the IBM support via SUR Awards and a best application paper award.

-Currently, the group is involved in the H2020 MSCA-ITN European Training Network on PErsonalized Robotics as SErvice Oriented applications (PERSEO, 2021-2024), a multidisciplinary project that received a 4 million grant from the European Union to train a cohort of 15 outstanding doctoral candidates to be the new generation of interdisciplinary researchers and professionals for the forthcoming market of personal robots.
+Currently, we are a beneficiary of the H2020 MSCA-ITN European Training Network on PErsonalized Robotics as SErvice Oriented applications (PERSEO, 2021-2024), a multidisciplinary project that received a 4 million grant from the European Union to train a cohort of 15 outstanding doctoral candidates to be the new generation of interdisciplinary researchers and professionals for the forthcoming market of personal robots.